Atong language (Sino-Tibetan): Vowels

-The difference between the loan and the indigenous words is a matter of vowel quality.
-In closed syllables, where Atong vowels would be pronounced lowered and more retracted, the loan vowels will have the same quality as the Atong vowels in open syllables.
-Not all loan words that have long vowels in the source language have long vowels in Atong, and not all loans that can be pronounced with a long vowel in Atong have a long vowel in the source language.
+The difference between loan and indigenous words is a matter of vowel quality.
+In closed syllables, where native Atong vowels would be pronounced lowered and more retracted, the loan vowels maintain the same quality as Atong vowels in open syllables.
+Not all loanwords that have long vowels in their source language retain them in Atong, and not all loans pronounced with a long vowel in Atong have a long vowel in their source language.

 Syllable structure

 The canonical syllable structure of Atong is (C)V(C), where C stands for any consonant and V for any vowel.
-This structure can be maintained if words like mai 'rice', askui 'star' and chokhoi 'fishing basket' are analysed as containing a vowel and a final glide (see glide (linguistics)).
-The glide, presented by the letter i, is the coda of the syllable rather than an element of the nucleus.
-In phonemic writing the words would look like this: /maj/, /askuj/, /t͡ɕokʰoj/.
+This structure is maintained if words like mai 'rice', askui 'star' and chokhoi 'fishing basket' are analyzed as containing a vowel and a final glide (see glide (linguistics)).
+The glide, represented by the letter i, acts as the coda of the syllable rather than an element of the nucleus.
+In phonemic writing, these words would be represented as: //maj//, //askuj// and //t͡ɕokʰoj//.

-There are two glides in the language: /w/ and /j/.
-The glide /w/ occurs in both syllable initial and syllable final position, e.g. wak 'pig' and saw 'rotten, fermented' respectively.
-The glide /j/ occurs only syllable finally, e.g. tyi /təj/ 'water'.
-Traditional words with the structure CVVC do not exist, e.g. *gaut or *main (where the asterisk [*] indicates the non-existence of these words).
+There are two glides in the language: //w// and //j//.
+The glide //w// occurs in both syllable-initial and syllable-final positions (e.g., wak 'pig' and saw 'rotten, fermented').
+The glide //j// occurs only syllable-finally (e.g., tyi //təj// 'water').
+Traditional words with a CVVC structure do not exist (e.g., *gaut or *main).

-If a diphthong is defined as two vowels that can occur in the nucleus of a syllable, then Atong has no diphthongs.
-There are words that are written with two adjacent vowel graphemes or letters, e.g. mai 'rice', askui 'star', and chokhoi 'fishing basket'.
-However, the letter i in these words represents a consonant phoneme, viz. the off glide /j/ (see Table 1).
-The writing system uses the letter i in this way because the letters j and y are both used to represent other phonemes.
+If a diphthong is defined as "two vowels that can occur in the nucleus of a syllable", then Atong has no diphthongs.
+While some words are written with two adjacent vowel graphemes (e.g., mai 'rice'), the letter i in these cases represents a consonant phoneme (the off-glide //j//).
+The writing system uses the letter i for this purpose because the letters j and y are already used to represent other phonemes.